Keutel syndrome

 Keutel syndrome (KS) is a rare autosomal recessive genetic disorder characterized by abnormal diffuse cartilage calcification, hypoplasia of the mid-face, peripheral pulmonary stenosis, hearing loss, short distal phalanges (tips) of the fingers and mild mental retardation.
 Individuals with KS often present with peripheral pulmonary stenosis, brachytelephalangism, sloping forehead, midface hypoplasia, and receding chin.
-It is associated with abnormalities in the gene coding for matrix gla protein (MGP).
+It is associated with abnormalities in the gene coding for matrix gla protein, MGP.
 Being an autosomal recessive disorder, it may be inherited from two unaffected, abnormal MGP-carrying parents.
-Thus, people who inherit two affected MGP genes will likely inherit KS.
+Thus, people who inherit two affected MGP alleles will likely inherit KS.

 It was first identified in 1972 as a novel rare genetic disorder sharing similar symptoms with chondrodysplasia punctata.
 Multiple forms of chondrodysplasia punctata share symptoms consistent with KS including abnormal cartilage calcification, forceful respiration, brachytelephalangism, hypotonia, psychomotor delay, and conductive deafness, yet peripheral pulmonary stenosis remains unique to KS.

 No chromosomal abnormalities are reported in affected individuals, suggesting that familial consanguinity relates to the autosomal recessive mode of inheritance.
 Also, despite largely abnormal calcification of regions including the larynx, tracheobronchial tree, nose, pinna (anatomy), and epiglottis, patients exhibit normal serum calcium and phosphate levels.